Documentary screening and director Q&A: 'A Chip Odyssey'

 Film synopsis

-In 2019, director Hsiao Chu-Chen was deeply moved by stories shared at the memorial of semiconductor pioneer Hu Ding-Hwa – accounts of engineers who, driven by a sense of national mission, journeyed overseas to acquire the crucial knowledge that ignited Taiwan’s chip industry.
-Their spirit of sacrifice and collective resolve not only laid the foundation for Taiwan’s semiconductor revolution, but also marked a pivotal chapter in the island’s struggle for survival and global relevance.
+In 2019, director Hsiao Chu-Chen was moved by stories at the memorial of semiconductor pioneer Hu Ding-Hwa – accounts of engineers who, driven by national mission, travelled overseas to acquire the knowledge that ignited Taiwan's chip industry.
+Their sacrifice and resolve laid the foundation for Taiwan's semiconductor revolution and marked a pivotal chapter in the island's struggle for survival and global relevance.

 Image Credit: RCA team members in the U.S. with friends ©CNEX